wojciechpolak/glifestream/INSTALL.md

 - `SESSION_COOKIE_SECURE` and `CSRF_COOKIE_SECURE` are enabled
 - Magic Link SSO secrets are changed from placeholders when `MAGICSSO_ENABLED=1`
 - `RUN_DIR`, media storage, and static storage are persistent and writable
+- The reverse proxy sends the media headers and rate-limits login attempts, as described under Non-Docker hardening notes
 - database settings point to the intended production database
 - migrations, `collectstatic`, and `worker.py --init-files-dirs` have been run successfully
 - the web process is serving requests